metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 {% /dialect-switcher %}

-### Updating an Oracle Plugin
+## Updating an Oracle Plugin

-Because the Oracle is an external account created and maintained by the creator/developer the Oracle account `Validation Results` can be updated at anytime making a dynamic Asset experiance for the Asset owners.
+Because the Oracle Account is created and maintained by the creator/developer the Oracle account `Validation Results` can be updated at anytime allowing lifecycles to be dynamic.

-## The Orcale Adapter
+## The Oracle Adapter

 The Oracle Adapter accepts the following arguments and data.